MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scalar-data-types/index.md

 ---
 # Scalar data types

-Every data value (such as the value of an expression, or the parameter to a function) has a **data type**.
-A data type is either a **scalar data type**
-(one of the built-in predefined types listed below), or a **user-defined record** (an ordered sequence of name/scalar-data-type pairs, such as the data type of a row of a table).
+Every data value, like the value of an expression or a function parameter, has a *data type*.
+A data type is either a *scalar data type*, which is one of the built-in predefined types listed below, or a *user-defined record*, which is an ordered sequence of name and scalar-data-type pairs, like the data type of a row in a table.

-Kusto supplies a set of system data types that define all the types of data that can be used with Kusto.

 > [!NOTE]
 > User-defined data types are not supported in Kusto.